anoma/nspec/docs/basic_abstractions/encoding/encoding_scheme.md

 ### Properties

-These functions must be inverses of each other, in that:

-- deserializing a serialized value will result in `Just <that value>`
-- serializing a deserialized value will result in the same bytestring
+- The serialize function must be injective (distinct data values have distinct encodings).
+- The deserialize function must be surjective (any data value can be represented by a serialized value)

-Furthermore, the mapping - given a type - must be bijective: fixing a given type, no two distinct bytestrings can deserialise into the same value, and no two distinct values can serialise into the same bytestring.
-A bijective mapping without fixing a type can be achieved simply by also serialising the type.
+- Fixing a type, the deserialize function must be injective (no two serialized values deserialize to the same data value).
+An injective mapping without fixing a type can be achieved simply by also serializing the type.

 ## Multiformat